Showing posts with label Movies. Show all posts

 rigging and filming equipment in the background.

 South Beach has an interesting cast, at least.
 The movie can now boast that it stars three Oscar® nominees (Busey for The Buddy Holly Story, Fonda for Ulee’s Gold, and Forster for Jackie Brown), plus an Emmy winner (Sanford for The Jeffersons) and a Golden Globe winner (Stevens, but the category was Most Promising Newcomer, the Hollywood equivalent of being crowned homecoming queen).
-Vanity never won any awards but she boned Prince, so that’s got to count for something.
+Vanity never won any awards, but she boned Prince, so that’s got to count for something.
 I always found her a welcome screen presence, and wish she was more of one in South Beach, her next to last movie before she quit cocaine and show business to become an evangelist (no one ever turns to God when things are going great).
 Rounding out the cast are cameos from Henry Silva and Flash Gordon star Sam J. Jones.
-The movie also has the distinction of having a high body count amongst its cast: Sanford, Forster, Fonda, and Vanity are now all deceased, and yet Busey is still with us.
+The movie also has the distinction of having a high body count amongst its cast: Sanford, Forster, Fonda, Vanity, Silva and (as of Feb.
+17, 2023) Stevens are now all deceased, and yet Busey is still with us.

 Unless you’re a fan of the lead actors you could probably skip this one and re-watch one of their better movies.
 That said, there were worse things I could’ve watched on Election Night.